yoember/yoember.github.io/index.md

 </div>{% endraw %}
 ```

-If you launch your app, it should work, and you are able to edit the information from a library.
-You can check what is happening if you modify the data in the form, but finally click on a link somewhere (for example link on the menu) without saving the form data.
+If you launch your app, it should work; you are able to edit the information from a library.
+You can see the "dirty checking" if you modify the data in the form, and then click on a link somewhere (e.x. a link on the menu) without saving the form data.

 #### Add delete action